bgord/blog/content/blog/gatsby-404-nginx.md

 ![](/gatsby-404-nginx-production.png)

-Adding the following line makes `nginx` redirect to the `/404` if a 404 error happens.
+Adding the following line makes `nginx` redirect to the `/404` route in case of a 404 error.
 Your custom Gatsby 404 page will be displayed.

 ```nginx{5}